Located in the Department of Psychology at the University of Manitoba in Winnipeg, Manitoba, Canada,

 The Canadian Reconciliation Barometer (https://www.reconciliationbarometer.ca/) is Dr. Starzyk’s largest active project.

-Currently, our primary source of funding is a Social Sciences and Humanities Research Council Insight Grant (PI Dr. Starzyk) from the Government of Canada and the Faculty of Arts (in the form of a teaching release for Dr. Starzyk).
+Currently, our primary sources of funding are a Social Sciences and Humanities Research Council Insight Grants and a Canadian Heritage Canada History Fund from the Government of Canada and the Faculty of Arts (in the form of a teaching release for Dr. Starzyk).
 Students also hold awards that support their work.
-In recent years, Prairie Indigenous Knowledge Exchange Network (PIKE-Net), MITACS in a partnership with Probe Research Inc., The National Centre for Truth and Reconciliation, The University of Manitoba, and The University of Winnipeg have also provided funding.
+Previously, Prairie Indigenous Knowledge Exchange Network (PIKE-Net), MITACS in a partnership with Probe Research Inc., The National Centre for Truth and Reconciliation, The University of Manitoba, and The University of Winnipeg have also provided funding.

 We are grateful for this financial support.
 Without it, much of our research would not be possible.